tektronix/tm_devices/docs/advanced/signal_generators.md

 `set_output_signal_path()` is uniquely defined within the AWG5200 as it has special output signal paths.

-`load_waveform()` inherently has an operation complete check as attempting to run overlapping commands while loading a waveform can lead to unintended behavior.
+`load_waveform()` inherently has an operation complete check, as attempting to run overlapping commands while loading a waveform can lead to unintended behavior.

 ##### Constraints:

-The AWG5200 does not have a sample rate range dependent on model number.
+The AWG5200 does not have a sample rate range dependent on the model number.
 Instead, it refers to which option is installed to provide the range of the sample rate.
-Option 25 on the devices provides a maximum rate is 2.5GS/s, whereas option 50 allows a maximum rate of 5.0GS/s.
+Option 25 on the devices provides a maximum rate of 2.5GS/s, whereas option 50 allows a maximum rate of 5.0GS/s.
-If option DC is provided, the DCHB signal output path will amplitude range will be increased to have a maximum of 1.5V.
+If option DC is provided, the DCHB signal output path amplitude range will be increased to have a maximum of 1.5V.
 The DCHV signal path increases this range further to 5.0V by including another amplifier.

 <div markdown="1" class="custom-table-title">